Picovoice/pico-cookbook/recipes/llm-voice-assistant/ios/README.md

 5. Press the `Load Model` button and load the model file from your device's storage.

-6. Say "picovoice", then speak to the voice assistant!
+6. Say "Picovoice", then speak to the voice assistant!

 ## Custom Wake Word